satakagi/mapsForWebWS2020-docs/De-centralizedWebMapping.md

   f=image
 ```

+From the above, we can see that metadata describing layers (that is, XML replies to GeoCapabilities, RDF statements, etc.) are not useful for decentralization of map layers.

 ## Propose an encapsulated web app that handles layers

 The author has implemented the following scheme in [SVGMap.js](https://svgmap.org) in order to considerably improve the problems of this portal page.
 In this chapter, the author will explain the method and propose a new standardization for web maps and GIS.

-The author's thought is to encapsulate a mechanism for setting arbitrary parameters (which may include a UI) to generate layers as an architecture based on a web browser.
-It is important to note that such a mechanism should not interfere with the freedom to build a variety of logic, but at the same time, unlike GetCapabilities, it should be practical enough.
+First, back to what is actually being done on the Web Map site.
+We routinely set custom parameters for each layer by building WebApps that have their own logic and UI.
+The logic does not even use the metadata from GetCapabilities mentioned earlier.

+So, the author came up with the following thoughts.

+* The problem is that this proprietary logic is not on the layer side, but rather spaghettied into web pages, portals, and aggregators.
+* If this logic was separated into layers and then moved to each layer, the layers could be cleanly encapsulated.
+* As a result, the encapsulated layers could be decentralized.

+This approach would not prevent practical site construction, as it would only break down the existing map portal WebApps into layers.
+Of course, the logic could remain hard-coded and proprietary, so there is no need to standardize the vocabulary of metadata.

-In order to meet this requirement, the author has devised a mechanism to define encapsulated webApps to handle layers.
+To achieve this strategy, the author has devised a mechanism to handle the layers by defining individual logic separated by layers as small WebApps.

 ![layers as webApps](imgs/dcwm_lawa.png)

-Here, webApps are things that can be interpreted, executed, and displayed by common web browsers, and there is no need for the geo industry to standardize everything in detail.
+Here, such webApps are things that can be interpreted, executed, and displayed by common web browsers, and there is no need for the geo industry to standardize everything in detail.

 The process, including the UI for setting arbitrary parameters needed to display each layer, is handled by webApps assigned to each layer, independent of the portal's Window object. to carry the container.

 SVGMap describes the information as SVG-based content corresponding to the XML `<layer>` tag and its child elements returned by GetCapabilities of WMS.
 In other words, a layer is represented in the form of a single SVG file.
 Therefore, a layer is identified as the URL where the file is stored.
 Each layer is an identifier (URL) with no uncertain parameters.
 As a result, disclosing this URL to the user allows not the programmer but the average user to use the layer freely, independent of portal sites (just copy and paste the URL).

-Unlike the `<list>` element in WMS, SVGMap allows this layer SVG file to have a link to HTML.
-This html is the WebApps that control the layer-specific parameters described above.
+Unlike the `<list>` element in WMS, SVGMap allows this layer SVG file to have a link to HTML.(`data-controller` property in following example) This html is the WebApps that control the layer-specific parameters described above.

 The referenced HTML, on the other hand, has some extended APIs that allow you to set the layer-specific parameters at your disposal.
 In the case of SVGMap, this is the API for accessing the DOM of a layered SVG document.